 Successful architects and designers know that criticism does not mean they are personally offended, so they are willing to accept constructive criticism.

 They understand the rules and know when to break them

 Taking risks to do something out of the ordinary is part of any creative field.

 Rethinking, imagining and inventing new ways of doing the same old thing is a mark of a creative architect or designer.

 While the laws of physics still apply, even gravity can be challenged.

-An architecture always seeks to solve problems, but it is the way they are able to solve those problems that separates the good from the bad.
+An architecture always seeks to solve problems, but it is the way they are able to solve those problems that separate the good from the bad.